measurement-factory/EggTimer/README.md

 Upon startup and when the configured GitHub repository changes, the bot finds pull requests that are ready for merging and, one by one, triggers CI tests and eventually merges successfully tested PRs.
-Eligible pull requests are merged in FIFO (i.e., ascending PR number) order.
+Eligible pull requests are merged in the ascending PR number order.
 Pull request eligibility and merging steps are detailed further below.